 George Washington

-Washington has been memorialized by monuments, a federal holiday, various media depictions, geographical locations including the national capital, the State of Washington, stamps, and currency.
-Many scholars and ordinary Americans alike rank him among the greatest U.S. presidents.
-In 1976, Washington was posthumously promoted to the rank of General of the Armies, the highest rank in the U.S. Army.
+Washington's image is an icon of American culture.
+He has been memorialized by monuments, a federal holiday, various media depictions, geographical locations including the national capital, the State of Washington, stamps, and currency.
+In 1976, Washington was posthumously promoted to the rank of general of the Armies, the highest rank in the U.S. Army.
+Washington consistently ranks in both popular and scholarly polls as one of the greatest presidents in American history.
 Provided by Wikipedia

 1